 Furthermore, the Commission's hydropower offices have created primers and handbooks that assist the public with participation, such as the Hydropower Primer - Chapter 7: Public Resources and Outreach, or the Commission's Hydropower Licensing - How to Get Involved, A Guide for the Public, and several other similar publications.
-The Commission also maintains a hotline for the public to report any dam safety related incidents.
 Since the expiration of hydropower licenses is known typically 40 years in advance, the Commission has the opportunity to work with the public well in advance of procedural deadlines to identify and address any barriers to participation.